florian-rabe/Agricola/README.md

 ## License

 3-clause BSD license with the additional requirement that you may only use in a way that respects the property rights of the creator, owner, publisher etc. of Agricola.
-In particular, you may only run the code if you own a physical copy of the Agricola game.
+In particular, you may only run the code if you have a physical copy of the Agricola at your disposal.